tapilew/equilibrio-alpha/README.md

   (loans, partnerships).

 This friction translates directly to **lost bookings, reduced competitiveness, operational headaches, and stunted growth**.
-As noted by Goldberg & Harris (2023), the borderless payments market remains fragmented, leaving crucial niche players like Panama's tourism SMEs behind.
+The lack of a trusted, efficient, and affordable way to accept digital USD from international clients is a major pain point in Panama's dollarized economy.

 ### The TuriStable Protocol Advantage: Boost Profits, Simplify Operations

-**TuriStable Protocol** cuts through the complexity and cost, offering a powerful, business-friendly alternative:
+**TuriStable Protocol** cuts through the complexity and cost, offering a powerful, business-friendly alternative centered on **USD Coin (USDC)**:

-- **Unlock Global Stablecoin Payments via Free Dashboard:** Seamlessly accept USDT from international tourists using simple payment links generated from your **free dashboard**.
+- **Unlock Global USDC Payments via Free Dashboard:** Seamlessly accept **USDC** from international tourists using simple payment links generated from your **free dashboard**.
+Leverage a globally recognized stablecoin ideal for cross-border transactions.
+- **Build on Trust & Stability:** Accept payments using **USDC**, known for being **fully backed by reserved assets** and issued by regulated financial institutions.
+This provides crucial **peace of mind** for businesses and customers in Panama's dollarized market.
-- **Slash Fees Dramatically:** Our lean protocol ensures a minimal 1.8% fee **only on successful USDT payments**, a fraction of the 5-7% international card rates, directly **boosting your bottom line**.
+- **Slash Fees Dramatically:** Our lean protocol ensures a minimal 1.8% fee **only on successful USDC payments**, a fraction of the 5-7% international card rates, directly **boosting your bottom line**.
-- **Get Paid Instantly:** Near-instant settlement means **stablecoin** funds appear quickly, visible in your dashboard, improving cash flow.
+- **Get Paid Instantly:** Near-instant settlement means **USDC** funds appear quickly, visible in your dashboard, improving cash flow.
-- **Simplify Bookkeeping—For Free:** The dashboard provides an immutable, **free exportable history** (CSV) of all crypto transactions, making reconciliation with your existing fiat records straightforward using tools you already own.
+- **Simplify Bookkeeping—For Free:** The dashboard provides an immutable, **free exportable history** (CSV) of all **USDC** transactions, making reconciliation with your existing fiat records straightforward using tools you already own.
 - **Effortless Stablecoin Management:** Our user-friendly dashboard makes payment tracking intuitive, even if you're new to crypto. **No costly training or complex software needed.**
+- **Future-Proof Foundation:** Choosing **USDC** lays the groundwork for potential future enhancements leveraging its established ecosystem, potentially offering easier cross-chain compatibility or streamlined SME onboarding tools down the line.

 ### The "Why Now?"
 Opportunity: Timing is Everything

 Launching a lean, effective solution is feasible _now_ because:

-1. **Stablecoins are Mainstream:** USDT is globally accessible, understood, and trusted for transactions.
+1. **Stablecoins are Globally Adopted:** **USDC** is widely accessible, understood, and increasingly used for international transactions.
 2. **Next-Gen Infrastructure:** BlockDAG technology _potentially_ offers the speed and low cost needed for high-volume, small-value tourism payments.
 3. **Rapid Development Tools:** Modern frameworks (Next.js, Convex) allow a